300: Rise of an Empire provides examples of the following tropes:

 Smug Snake: Artemisia is not nearly as clever as she thinks she is.
 Despite her manipulating Xerxes into becoming king and declaring war on Greece he actually is proven right at the end.
 If Artemisia had taken his advice and sent a probing force to make sure that Salamis wasn't a trap, the Persian navy wouldn't have been destroyed.

 What the Hell Is That Accent?: Australian Sullivan Stapleton portrays Themistocles with an accent that's all over the place, standing in some sort of bizarre limbo between Scottish, Irish, Australian and Queen's English.

 Who Is This Guy Again?: Scyllias' name is actually never stated in the entire movie.
 Calisto's, his son, is only said once in the scene where they have the secret conversation with Themistocles.

 Artemisia watched as her family was violently killed along with the rest of her city, and is then captured by Greek soldiers that rape and beat her until they leave her on the side of the streets to die.

 Xerxes, surprisingly, also gets thrown into this territory when we see how broken he was by the death of his father as a young man.

 Would Hit a Girl: Artemesia always gets the receiving end of this.
 First the Greeks who killed and raped her family gave her a bog boot before being sold to slavery.
 Then in the Final Battle, Themistocles gives her a solid hook, again, to the face.

-(to Themistocles) Artemesia: "You punch harder than you fuck!"
+(to Themistocles) Artemesia: "You fight harder than you fuck!"